 One of my favorite things to make on my Weber Smokey Mountain smoker are smoked hamburgers.
 After a long smoke session (some lasting through the night), there’s usually still a good bit of charcoal burning in the smoker.
-No point in wasting all that fuel I say, so I toss a few burgers and a little more smoking wood into the cooker.
-I let the patties smoke a bit, then transfer them to a super hot grill to get a nice char on them.
+No point in wasting all that fuel.
+I toss a few burgers and a little more smoking wood into the cooker.
+I let the patties smoke a bit.
+Then I transfer them to a super hot grill to get a nice char on them.
 The end result are great, super moist, tasty burgers.

 You can skip the step of finishing the burgers on a grill, but I’d suggest that you don’t.
 Smoked hamburgers have a different texture than burgers that have been cooked over high heat for a short amount of time.
-It’s not a bad texture by any means, but if you and your guests are expecting that great grill char, you’ll want to let them (the burgers) to spend a little time over high heat.
+It’s not a bad texture by any means.
+If your guests are expecting that great grill char, let the burgers spend a little time over high heat.

 Smoked burgers also freeze well.
-If your smoker is already going, why not load it up with a bunch of patties so you’ll have plenty to enjoy later?
+If your smoker is already going, why not load it up with a bunch of patties?
+Then you’ll have plenty to enjoy later.

 - Fire up your smoker for cooking 225 F- 250 F. Use a light smoking wood, such as apple.

 - Form beef into patties and season well with salt and pepper.

 - Place burgers on smoker and cook 60-990 minutes or until beef reaches desired doneness (at least 150 F).